ben/talks/robotslong/index.md

 # [fit] Automating
 # [fit] a thing says:

-^ So adding an automation, making a tool for everyone to use, affects the culture around it.
+^ So adding an automation, making a tool for your team to use socially, affects the culture around it.
 With a little care, we can be more deliberate about what kind of change we're introducing.
 When people first learn about an automation, they're going to read meaning into the fact that it was automated at all.

 ---